 Finno-Ugric place names on ethno-producing areas and migration routes.

 The boundaries of total Finno-Ugric territory and boundaries of individual areas are indicated by black lines.
 At the same time they are the rivers, if they have no interpretation by means of the Finno-Ugric languages.
 Place-names left by individual Finno-Ugric peoples at times of formation of their primary languages are indicated by different colors astrisks.
-Finnish – blue, Estonian – red, Hungarian – brown, moksha – light-violet, Komi – light-blue, Udmurt – green, etc. Localities designated by starlets, rivers – by lines.
+Finnish – blue, Estonian – red, Hungarian – green, moksha – light-violet, Komi – light-blue, Udmurt – brown, etc. Localities designated by starlets, rivers – by lines.

 When interpreting place names are taken into account, on the one hand, phonological changes in the Finno-Ugric languages, and on the other – pronunciation of native names by newcomers.
 Some commonality in the phonological processes is observed in Finnish, Veps, and Estonian languages.
 Here F.-U *š and č were reflected in h, they can be in Russian sh or zh; F.-U. *č' reflects ch.